norbu09/couchex/README.md

 It is built on `hackney` and `Poison` and hopefully is fast.
 Future versions will implement worker pools for additional performance.

+This is based on the Perl client [Store-CouchDB](https://github.com/norbu09/Store-CouchDB/).

 ## Installation

 First, add Couchex to your `mix.exs` dependencies: